cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 This specialization changes or enhances the function of a mechanical or electronic system.
-This includes modifying the output of a system, install trigger conditions or tuning an engine.
+This includes modifying the output of a system, install trigger conditions, or tuning an engine.

 ###### Fabrication

-This represents specialized knowledge about the fabrication of tools, machines and items.
+This represents specialized knowledge about the fabrication of tools, machines, and items.
 The raw materials have to be present, you cant create something from nothing.

 #### Knowledge